-This new study will take a fresh look at the need for and location of a new transit center, folding in new ideas about the future of transportation and considering how to best connect riders not only to the bus, but also to options like ridesharing services, bicycle and scooter shares, carpooling, and vanpooling.
+This study took a fresh look at the need for and location of a new transit center.
+It folded in new ideas about the future of transportation and considered how to best connect riders not only to the bus, but also to options like ridesharing services, bicycle and scooter shares, carpooling, and vanpooling.

-Cherriots will conduct public surveys and technical analyses to understand transportation needs, then identify a shortlist of potential sites for the future south Salem Transit Center (SSTC).
+Cherriots conducted public surveys and technical analyses to understand transportation needs, then identified a shortlist of potential sites for the future South Salem Transit Center (SSTC).

-Importantly, the analyses will be informed by the needs and priorities of community members in south Salem, including current residents, bus riders, local businesses, and community organizations.
+Importantly, the analyses were informed by the needs and priorities of community members in south Salem, including current residents, bus riders, local businesses, and community organizations.

 Key study milestones are listed below and updated regularly.